Cancer Pain Treatment in Seattle and Federal Way

 Medications for Moderate to Severe Pain

-For more severe pain, opioid pain relievers are used.
+For more severe pain, prescription pain relievers are used.
 These drugs are habit-forming, so they are usually prescribed short-term.

-Long-acting opioids are used for severe pain because they provide hours of pain relief when taken as prescribed.
-Fast-acting opioid analgesics are used for break-through pain relief.
-While opioids can be taken by mouth, severe pain is treated with intravenous infusion or by way of a pain pump.
+Long-acting medications are used for severe pain because they provide hours of pain relief when taken as prescribed.
+Fast-acting analgesics are used for break-through pain relief.
+While they can be taken by mouth, severe pain is treated with intravenous infusion or by way of a pain pump.

 Medications for Neuropathic Pain